nebelgrau77/dockerized_notebook/README.md

 There are some simple demo notebooks included:
 * `iris_dataset.ipynb` with some basic dataset exploration and visualization
-* `pandas-demo.ipynb` with a basic pandas Dataframe creation and aggregation
+* `pandas_demo.ipynb` with a basic pandas Dataframe creation and aggregation

 #### Linux console